Search This Blog

 Pierre Teilhard de Chardin (1881–1955)

 Pierre Teilhard de Chardin, S.J., was a French Jesuit priest, philosopher, and paleontologist who sought to reconcile evolutionary science with Christian theology.
-He is best known for describing humanity’s evolution as a movement toward increasing complexity and interiority, culminating in a final spiritual convergence he called the Omega Point, alongside his vision of a planetary “thinking layer” or noosphere.
-Born May 1, 1881, in Sarcenat (France), he served as a stretcher-bearer in World War I and later conducted extensive scientific fieldwork in China, including involvement in research connected with the discovery of “Peking Man.”
-His major philosophical–spiritual works were written earlier in life but were restricted from publication during his lifetime; after his death in New York City on April 10, 1955, they appeared posthumously and provoked wide interest and controversy.
+He is best known for describing humanity’s evolution as a movement toward increasing complexity and interiority (awareness), culminating in a final spiritual convergence he called the Omega Point, alongside his vision of a planetary “thinking layer” or noosphere.
+His major philosophical–spiritual works were written earlier in life but were restricted from publication during his lifetime; after his death they appeared posthumously and provoked wide interest and controversy.
 In 1962, the Holy Office issued a Monitum warning against uncritical acceptance of his ideas—yet he is also remembered for his faithful, often lonely obedience, and his reception has softened in recent decades.
-(Encyclopedia Britannica)

 Bibliography: key works by Teilhard de Chardin